This is my personal site and everything in it reflects my own personal views.

 I’m an Aggie journalist from Waco, living in College Station.
 I have the privilege to support some pretty awesome research in the social sciences as a programmer and web developer (Ruby, Python, HTML/CSS/SQL).
 When I’m not working or spending time with family I’m probably organizing get-togethers, engaged in Biblical research, or preparing lessons.
 If there’s free-time after that, I enjoy creative outlets like songwriting and photography.
 I’m naturally an introvert, but I love talking with anyone who is willing to share, and hearing about their life.
 Isn’t it amazing just to be alive?

-I am currently working to finish a Master of Arts in Theological Studies (Biblical langauges track) at Houston Baptist University, where I have been accepted into the DMin program starting fall 2022.
+I recently finished a Master of Arts in Theological Studies (Biblical langauges track) at Houston Baptist University (now Houston Christian University).
 I am a graduate of both Texas A&M University (B.S. in journalism), and Heritage Christian University (B.A. in Biblical studies, magna cum laude).

 My amazing wife and I have four children, and one daughter-in-law.
 We have been truly blessed through each of them.

 Above everything, I cherish the Christian faith in which my eternal hope rests.
 It gives added meaning, and amplifies (in my own skin; John 7:17, 13:17) everything else I’ve already written.
 I realize that might seem incomprehensible to some people.
 In fact, to an individual holding perfectly to a rational materialist perspective, it might look just the opposite.
 This is a fact that even the Apostle Paul himself admitted would be true if it were not for the fact of the resurrection (1 Cor.
 15:19,20).
 Paul goes as far as to say that if there was no resurrection, then Christians would be the most pitiable of all people.